ehmiiz/SpellWell/README.md

 # SpellWell

-`SpellWell` is a CLI application which allows you to practice spelling using your own wordlist.
+`SpellWell` is a CLI application which allows you to practice spelling using your own wordlist directly in your terminal.

+To combat the problem of forgetting how to spell words because of autocomplete features in text editors, the `spellwell` CLI allows you to add words to your own wordlist and practice spelling them by having them blanked out in example sentences.

+`SpellWell` comes with the non-feature of being completely free of AI usage and it's ran locally on your own machine.
+It's free and open source (MIT license).

+It's therefore important that you add the correct spelled words to your wordlist.

 ## Quick Start